 There are only two choices.
 Satan or God.
 If we continue to mock the birth of Christ by celebrating like the ancient Romans, we will end up like them.
 Dead and forgotten until the great judgment day at which time their eternal destiny will be hell.

-Merry Christmas and thank you for the support through the year.
+Merry Christmas, and thank you for the support throughout the year.
 God bless you!